pgailinas/videoqa-representation-comparison/docs/index.md

 ## Motivation and Research Problem

-Video Question Answering (VideoQA) requires models to understand both the visual content of individual frames and the temporal relationships that occur throughout a video.
+VideoQA requires models to understand both the visual content of individual frames and the temporal relationships that occur throughout a video.
 Unlike static-image recognition, VideoQA demands reasoning about actions, events, object interactions, and causal relationships, making it a challenging benchmark for multimodal machine learning systems.

 Recent advances in foundation models have demonstrated impressive VideoQA performance by processing video and text directly.
 At the same time, self-supervised learning has shown that compact feature representations can be learned from large collections of unlabeled data without requiring manual annotation.
 These learned representations have proven effective across a wide range of computer vision tasks, suggesting that they may also provide useful information for downstream VideoQA.